GenomicsAotearoa/Pangenome-Graphs-Simulation/README.md

  - `-R`: fractio of the genome comprising InDels (0)
  - `-X`: probability an indel is extended (0)

-The simulated data from each individual can now be aligned to either a linear reference or a pangenome graph using the methods detailed in
+The simulated data from each individual can now be aligned to either a linear reference or a pangenome graph.